Guppster/ProjectLedger/about.md

 GitHub is one of my favourate websites and I am usually pushing code multiple times a day.
 My goal for this year is to have my commit count consistantly above 1000 commits.

+If you would like to communicate with me remember to encrypt all communications with the public key provided on my homepage and send me an email.